15 Stormwater Best Management Practices for Construction Sites

 5. Grade Slopes to Reduce Their Runoff Coefficient

-Another effective method to reduce topsoil erosion is to reduce the velocity of runoff relative to their rainfall–otherwise known as the runoff coefficient.
+Another effective method to reduce topsoil erosion is to reduce the velocity of runoff relative to the rainfall, otherwise known as the runoff coefficient.
 One way to do this is by physically altering the slope of a hill to reduce water concentration in one area.

 For example, by grading slopes with radial drainage patterns, you can prevent water from rushing down a hill at one particular curve and destroying the soil exposed in that area.